-“My Americana” a long-term photography essay, loosely based on the famous Robert Frank masterpiece “The Americans”, which was photographed the year I was born.
+“My Americana,” a long-term photography essay, is loosely based on the famous Robert Frank masterpiece “The Americans” which was photographed the decade I was born.
 This personal essay documents places, people, events and gatherings which occur daily in the United States of America.

-The genesis for this project came as I crossed our land over the course of the last three decades on assignments for newspapers, magazines and advertising clients I was drawn to the simple daily happenings, and oddities observed on the streets.
-Part of the reason for this was the continuous need to fill news space in the papers, but also as a journalist to provide readers with “slices of life” happening.
-This formative period also taught me to have my camera with me always!
+The genesis for this project came as I crossed our land over the course of the last three decades on assignments for newspapers, magazines and advertising clients, I was drawn to the simple daily happenings and oddities observed on the streets.
+Early on part of the reason was the continuous need to fill news space in the papers, but also as a journalist to provide readers with “slices of life” happenings.
+This formative period taught me to always have a camera ready to capture a moment!

-As I’ve matured, re-devoted my career energies to “documentary” photography a new found interest in recording ordinary life evolved.
-I see many people continuing traditions, secular and non- secular, historical and whimsical.
-Take for example the eccentricities within my compilation herein youngsters choosing to use binoculars to look at other things, instead of Mount Rushmore.
-Or, the family including Zombie, tattooed mother, and superhero outfitted youngsters at Niagara Falls.
-Perhaps it is a ballerina in full stretch against a shop window in downtown Chicago or the bizarre world and people in Las Vegas.
+As I’ve matured and re-devoted my career energies to “documentary” photography a new found interest in recording ordinary life has evolved.
+I see people continuing traditions,secular and non- secular, historical and whimsical.
+Take for example the eccentricities within this compilation, youngsters choosing to use binoculars to look at other things, instead of Mount Rushmore.
+A ballerina in full stretch against a shop window in downtown Chicago or the bizarre world and people in Las Vegas.

 Backroads provide a wealth of stimulating environments to record my vision.
-The 15” (5 meters) Statue of Liberty, standing alone in a manicured field close to the state borders of Kentucky and Tennessee.
+The 15' (5 meters) Statue of Liberty, standing alone in a manicured field close to the state borders of Kentucky and Tennessee.
 And the completely absurd situation of a truck on blocks, a church and casino all is the same parking lot not a stone throw from the Little Big Horn National Park.
-Of course, I can not overlook what is happening in this country, so an Impeachment Rally in Los Angeles.
+Of course, I can not overlook what is happening in today in the country, so an Impeachment Rally in Los Angeles.

 What defines this country?
 It is a question I often ask myself.
 Freedom, patriotism, the rights granted for expression in speech, choice of religious practice and opportunity for other nationals to become United States citizens (naturalization image) all seem to have naturally become undercurrents in my essays.